ricsanfre/pi-cluster/docs/_docs/architecture.md

 ### K3S Nodes

-A K3S cluster composed of 4 Raspberry Pi 4 (4GB), one master node `node1` and three worker nodes `node2`, `node3` and `node4` connected to a dedicated LAN switch.
+A K3S cluster composed of one master node (`node1`) and four worker nodes (`node2`, `node3` , `node4` and `node5`). `node1-node4` running on Raspberry Pi 4B-4GB and `node5` on Raspberry Pi 4B-8GB.

 ### Firewall

-A Raspberry PI 4 (2GB), `gateway` will be used as Router/Firewall to isolate lab network from my home network,.
+A Raspberry PI 4B-2GB, `gateway`, will be used as Router/Firewall to isolate lab network from my home network,.
 It will also provide networking services to my lab network: Internet Access, DNS, NTP and DHCP services.

 ### Control Node